Killing of Scott Guy: Verdict

-After 11 hours deliberation, the jury found Macdonald not guilty.
+In July 2012, after 11 hours deliberation, the jury found Macdonald not guilty.
 After a short break, Justice Simon France remanded Macdonald for a sentencing date on other charges.
 A year later, Guy's father Bryan insisted that justice had prevailed.
 He said that he did not want the case to drag on for years without being solved and made a plea to his son's killer to give himself up.

+Kylee Guy's response

+Scott's wife, Kylee Guy subsequently tried to track down her husband's killer and enlisted a private investigator, Mike Crawford, to conduct the investigation.
+After 18 months, the investigation was called off due to financial issues.
+Although it was called off, Crawford said Scott Guy received a number of phone calls the day before he died, and another on the day of his murder.
+However, there was no information about these calls, such as cell-site data and subscriber details, in the police file on Guy's murder.
+Crawford thought these calls might have shed some light on who the killer was.